redoxcode/Pyro/Building_instructions.md

 - Dry fit the encoders together with the front panel to the front PCB.
 - Once everything is in place start to solder.
 ## 11. Select the display pinout
 - There are 2 solder jumpers (J1 and J2) on the back of the front PCB.
 These are used to select the display layout.
-You have to connect the center pad with the right or with the left pad.
+You have to connect the center pad with the right OR with the left pad.
-- Compare your displays pin layout to the one printed on the PCB.
+- Compare your displays pin layout to the one printed on the front PCB.
 - If they match:
-  - For both jumpers: Connect the center pad to the pad WITH the ^ marking
+  - For both jumpers: Connect the center pad to the pad WITH the '^' marking
 - If Gnd and Vcc are swapped:
-  - For both jumpers: Connect the center pad to the pad WITHOUT the ^ marking
+  - For both jumpers: Connect the center pad to the pad WITHOUT the '^' marking
 - Use the multimeter to check that there is no connection between Gnd and Vcc of the display header.
 - If you have a connection between these points, one of the jumpers is causing a short circuit.
 ## 12. Dry fit and solder the display